kimutaiRop/JULIA_EKR_SIMPLEX_PROBLE_CALCULATOR/README.md

 ## making array out of the equiz

-you can change between silving maximization and minimization in the `main()` function by reading the comments there
+you can change between solving maximization and minimization in the `main()` function by reading the comments there

 this will soon be made easier by including user input, this is however good incase you want to use this as a module